 However, you could get it wrong the other way too.
 The intranet?
 It’s a piece of software we run ourselves that belongs to us.
 We’ll just make a few small changes!
 And, no, we don’t need to ask anyone.
 Actions instead of words!

 And there you have it: the new system is already up and running.
 It may look chic and sleek, but unfortunately, no one is using it.
-But without this so-called “killer app” no intranet on earth will be successful because the good content would have nowhere to live.
+But without the meat and potatoes - input and content - no intranet on earth will be successful.

 No Intranet Success without IT and Corporate Communications